- Sashité for Developers

 GGN encodes Mechanically Possible Moves (also called Pseudo-Legal Moves):

-- Movement capabilities: Nominal abilities of Pieces based on Name, State, and Style attributes
+- Movement capabilities: Nominal abilities of Pieces based on Piece Name, Piece Side, Piece State, and Piece Style attributes

 - Environmental constraints: Board conditions that must (or must not) exist for movement capabilities to be realized